 A Botswana Zebra Sunset in Black and White

-These zebras had been loitering and grazing on the other side of the river.
+These Burchell’s zebras (Equus quagga burchelli) had been loitering and grazing on the other side of the river.
 By sunset, for some reason they felt the need to cross to the other side.
 This was dangerous for them because crocodiles lurked nearby.

-zebra, sunset, botswana, wildlife, africa, black and white, landscape, waterscape, silhouette, shadows, kay brewer, harems, herds, genus Equus, species equids, savuti river, river, water, mammal, brewer, photography, photograph, art for sale
+zebra, sunset, botswana, wildlife, africa, african, black and white, Burchell’s zebras, Equus quagga burchelli, portrait, landscape, waterscape, silhouette, shadows, travel, wilderness, striped, natural, wild, animal, mammal, herbivore, kay brewer, harems, safari, pattern, nature, outdoor, savanna, savannah, herds, genus equus, species equids, savuti river, river, water, mammal, brewer

 From All Photos In Photography By Kay